 - using OTC pain medications, such as acetaminophen (Tylenol) or ibuprofen (Motrin, Advil) to relieve aches, pains, and fever

 - taking OTC decongestants to help with a runny or stuffy nose

 - sucking on a throat lozenge to help ease a sore throat

-You can follow the tips below to help prevent becoming ill with a bacterial or viral infection:
+You can follow these tips to help prevent becoming ill with bacterial or viral infections.

 Practice good hygiene

 Be sure to wash your hands before eating, after using the bathroom, and before and after handling food.

 Avoid touching your face, mouth, or nose if your hands aren’t clean.
 Don’t share personal items, such as:

 - eating utensils